jimacoff/my-hd/README.md

 **__NOTE: Instant deploy is not recommended if you plan to set up My-HD as a user facing live production application.
 For this it is recommended that you clone this repository and develop locally__**

+## Test Coverage

+The person who initially contracted for the creation of this original project did not require test coverage therefore it was not included.
+However for the re-write of this application we will be addressing issues and smells encountered running the v1 iteration of My-HD.

+In addition we will be adding test coverage to core functionality and critical app logic.
+However do not get your hopes up.
+My-HD is a rapid prototype to production rails app that is light weight and intended to be customized.
+With that in mind it should not be difficult to cover sections of code that we did not address.

 ## License

 Copyright (C) 2018 Sidney Leatherwood & other My-HD contributors (see AUTHORS.md)